sanaaayyy/MedaChain/README.md

 # MedaChain

 This is a web application that uses the blockchain technology.
-Solidity, JavaScript, web3 and other technologies are used in this project.
+Solidity, JavaScript and other technologies are used in this project.

 It allows doctors, patients, and pharmaceutical companies to organise and verify medical records in a simple and efficient manner.
 There are numerous advantages to this method.